 “At Ann Taylor, the difference between bust and waist is 7 ½ inches, and between the hips and waist, the difference is 10 inches,” Kallal says.
 "At Banana Republic, the difference between bust and waist is 9 inches, and between hips and waist is 12 inches.
 My guess is that Banana Republic is attracting a younger woman, whereas Ann Taylor is attracting an older woman who has maybe had children.”

 Appealing to vanity

-Vanity sizing, in which measurements run larger than standard, has become a factor adding to the confusion.
+As the average American woman's body has gotten bigger over the decades, vanity sizing, in which measurements run larger than standard, has become more popular.
 Designers have drifted far afield of the US standard clothing sizes that were developed in the 1940s and 1950s.